mizanurrahman13/ECommerce/README.md

 # ECommerce

-# ECommerce MVC Project with .NET 7, Repository and UnitOfWork, MSSQL and NUnit Testing
+# ECommerce MVC Project with .NET 7, Repository and UnitOfWork, MSSQL, Autofac, AutoMapper, Serilog, MailTrap and NUnit Testing

 This repository showcases a sample MVC Project built with .NET 7 that demonstrates a simple E-Commerce presentation.
 The application utilizes Repository, UnitOfWork Design Pattern.
 Together, these components provide a robust foundation for structured web Project.